 The graphics were an important asset in generating social media buzz about the show, which has a target audience of males aged 18-34.
-The first two graphics depicted boy soldiers in Afghanistan and the Phillipines - wearing bomb vests, holding guns and bearing the symbols of organisations to which they belong.
+The graphics depicted boy soldiers in Afghanistan and the Phillipines - wearing bomb vests, holding guns and bearing the symbols of organisations to which they belong.

 In the first episode Ryan Duffy explored the gun crazy attitudes prevalent in the Philippines (where some areas boast a 70 percent gun ownership rate) visiting underground gun makers and a terrorist training camp consisting almost entirely of children.
 Then VICE co-founder Shane Smith travelled to Kabul to speak with children who had been arrested before detonating themselves.
 The Taliban had ramped up its use of children in suicide bombing terrorist attacks, manipulating and lying to them as they were sent to blow up their targets.

 The art director asked me to develop the figures as grayscales with an unexpected pop of bright yellow and orange.
 I tried to capture facial expressions that reflect the unease of these vulnerable kids: broken, solemn, unsure of themselves.